broadinstitute/cromwell/cromwell.example.backends/README.md

 This is a folder of example backend providers for Cromwell.
-You can read about the providers here, and then copy paste one or more of the providers you want to use to your Cromwell configuration file, represented here as the [cromwell.example.conf](../cromwell.example.conf) file in the base of the repository.
+You can read about the providers here, and then copy paste one or more of the providers you want to use to your Cromwell configuration file, represented here as the [cromwell.examples.conf](cromwell.examples.conf) file in the base of the repository.

 ## What are the backend providers?